cristianlacey/data-based-dissipation-rates/README.md

 where $\Lambda$ is the progress variable, $\Lambda_{\rm ref} = 0.5$ is the reference progress variable, and $\chi_{\Lambda \Lambda} \equiv 2 D_{\Lambda} \nabla \Lambda \cdot \nabla \Lambda$ is the progress variable dissipation rate.
 The DNN outputs comprise a normalized instantaneous dissipation rate profile prediction discretized on a uniform 32-point grid in progress variable space.
 Details of the neural network architecture and training procedure are outlined in the following publication:

-- C. E. Lacey, S. Sundaresan, M. E. Mueller, Data-based instantaneous conditional progress variable dissipation rate modeling for turbulent premixed combustion, Combustion and Flame (2023) submitted.
+- C. E. Lacey, S. Sundaresan, M. E. Mueller, Data-based instantaneous conditional progress variable dissipation rate modeling for turbulent premixed combustion, Combustion and Flame 259 (2024) 113139.

 We kindly ask that you cite the paper in any published work incorporating this DNN model.